fraserivison/wave-app/wave-app/README.md

 ## Features

+Users can upload their tracks which will then automaticaly get posted to the discovery page.

 ### Features Removed

 Removed the settings feature in the Sidebar as it would be too much work right now- go in to detail.